Using Workspace

 ### How to share a conversation

-To share a conversation, click the **Share** button in the top right of the page.
+Click **Share** in the top right of the page.
 Workspace captures the state of the conversation as of the latest message sent and generates a sharing link.
 Anyone with access to Workspace can open the link.

 {% hint style="warning" %}

 When sharing a conversation, be aware that user permissions may differ between the one sharing and the recipient.
-In these specific instances, the recipient can access any information within the shared workspace conversation, even if they do not have the necessary permissions to access this information otherwise.
+In these instances, the recipient can access any information within the shared conversation.
+This applies even if they do not otherwise have the necessary permissions.

 Users who share conversations are fully responsible for the content they share.